zen-browser/docs/src/content/docs/guides/generic-optimized.md

 title: Choosing between the generic and optimized build
 ---

-This [[guides/index|guide]] provides an overview of the differences between the generic and optimized builds of Zen, so you can make an informed decision on which version to use.
+This guide provides an overview of the differences between the generic and optimized builds of Zen, so you can make an informed decision on which version to use.

-:::tip[info]
+:::note[info]
-> This guide only applies to the Linux and Windows versions of Zen.
+This guide only applies to the Linux and Windows versions of Zen.
 :::

 ## Supported CPUs for optimized builds

-:::tip[warning]
+:::caution[warning]
-> If your computer's processor doesn't belong to any of the following processor families, the optimized version won't work on your device.
+If your computer's processor doesn't belong to any of the following processor families, the optimized version won't work on your device.
 Please install the generic version instead.
 :::

 ### AMD